Updated: 6 hours ago

-If you start on tight reins, and make the horse go where you want to go, the togetherness with the horse and self-control of the horse is lost from the first step.
-With tight reins, you will not be able to ride your horse in battle with a spear in one hand and a shield in the other.
+If we start on tight reins, and make the horse go where we want to go, the togetherness with the horse and self-control of the horse is lost from the first step.
+With tight reins, we will not be able to ride your horse in battle with a spear in one hand and a shield in the other.
 And if Kormák saw us riding like that, he would probably fling us off your horse`s back!

 Thank you so much for reading!
 If you want to receive monthly blogs on e-mail, check out offer at bottom of page👇